Harry Burrows: Style of play

 Burrows could play in all forward positions but was most regularly played as an out and out winger.
 He was renowned for his pace and powerful left foot shot.

-Post-retirement
+Retirement and death

 On his retirement Burrows returned to Staffordshire and ran a carpet business, a pub and a post office and occasionally turned out in charity matches.
-Burrows lived for a number of years in the Staffordshire village of Abbots Bromley where he is still the president of the local football club, the Abbots Bromley Stags.
+He lived for a number of years in the Staffordshire village of Abbots Bromley, where he was the president of the local football club, the Abbots Bromley Stags.

+Burrows died on 8 September 2026, aged 85.
+His death was met with tributes from Aston Villa and Stoke City.